Posted: 2/3/2020 | February 3rd, 2020

 Book Your Accommodation

 You can book your hostel with Hostelworld as they have the largest inventory.
 If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
-I use them all the time.
 Some suggested hostels to stay at are:

 - Dahab Hostel (Cairo) – The rooms are basic but the owner is friendly and helfpful and the hostel is in a great location.